Petitions - information and advice

 If the petition is about something that a different council is responsible for, we will consider the best method for responding to it.
 This might consist of simply forwarding the petition to the relevant council, but it could involve other steps.
 In any event we will always notify you of the action we have taken.

 How a petition is debated

-Petitions supported by a significant proportion of people from a district or the county as a whole will be presented to a meeting of the relevant area committee or to the county council for debate, depending on the number of people who have signed it, and whether it is of local or country-wide interest.
-If your petition contains signatures from one per cent or more of the district population, it will be scheduled for debate at the next meeting of the appropriate area committee.
-For each district area, one per cent is equal to the following number of signatures:
+Petitions supported by a significant proportion of people from a district area or the county council area as a whole will be presented to a meeting of the relevant area committee or to the county council for debate, depending upon the number of signatories, and whether it relates to a matter of concern to a particular locality or a matter of county-wide interest.
+If your petition contains signatures from 1% or more, of the district population, it will be scheduled for debate at the next meeting of the appropriate area committee.
+The number of signatures for each district area is as follows:

-If there is the equivalent of five per cent of the county-wide population as signatories (30,130 signatures), the petition will be scheduled for a county council debate.
+If there is the equivalent of 5% (30,130) of the county wide population as signatories, the petition will be scheduled for a county council debate.

-At the meeting, the petition organiser will be given five minutes to present the petition and it will then be discussed by councillors for a maximum of 15 minutes.
+At the meeting the petition organiser will be given five minutes to present the petition and the petition will then be discussed by county councillors for a maximum of 15 minutes.
 The county council will decide how to respond to the petition at this meeting.
 They may decide:

-- To commission further investigation into the matter, for example by a relevant committee; or
+- to commission further investigation into the matter, for example by a relevant committee.

-- Where the issue is one on which the council executive is required to make the final decision, the council will decide whether to make recommendations.
+- Where the issue is one on which the county council executive are required to make the final decision, the county council will decide whether to make recommendations to inform that decision.